George Gray (Australian politician, born 1903)

 George Henry Gray (2 October 1903 – 2 August 1967) was an Australian politician.
+He was a member of the House of Representatives from 1961 until his death in 1967, representing the Queensland seat of Capricornia for the Australian Labor Party (ALP).

 Early life

 Gray claimed to have been born at Hay, New South Wales on 2 October 1903 to bank manager George Henry Gray and his wife Priscilla Maud Kerr.
 He grew up near Orange and was educated at Burwood Public School in Sydney, then becoming a grocer's assistant at Thornleigh.
 He later became a customs officer at Shanghai in China in the mid-1920s.

 Gray returned to Australia around 1926 and moved to Queensland, becoming a farmer and organiser for the Douglas Credit Party.
 He contested the 1935 state election for the party, and polled 46.5 percent in the seat of Albert, losing to Tom Plunkett of the CPNP.
 On 4 August 1939 he was the leader of a raid comprising thirty-seven members of the League for Social Justice on Parliament House in the Queensland capital of Brisbane.
 The raiders demanded lower unemployment and better conditions for primary producers from the government.
 Gray and the others were arrested for unlawful assembly but were acquitted at the subsequent trial.
 Later, he claimed to have been spying on the league for intelligence authorities.